nikandt/cansat/docs/source/usage.rst

 	}

-For more examples, refer to https://github.com/nikandt/cansat/example_scripts
+For more examples, refer to https://github.com/nikandt/cansat/example%20scripts

+Trouble with setup?
+Leave us a message: support@kitsat.fi